torque59/apache-commons-text-rce/README.md

 Apart from the above use-case any other library making use of StringSubstitutor with Interpolator then such library is also vulnerable.
 One such library is *Apache Common Configuration* (https://securitylab.github.com/advisories/GHSL-2022-017_Apache_Commons_Configuration/)

 ![image](https://user-images.githubusercontent.com/22236992/195710399-204edb80-796b-4d24-abea-9f7d3b77ab70.png)

+Modified to only add build steps and working poc for mac.

+## Build

+`mvn clean compile assembly:single`